Color Rendering Index

 While the principles of color rendering problems, as explained above, have been known for a long time, it has been difficult to develop the color rendering index (CRI) as a quantitative measure for the color rendering qualities of light sources.
 That work has been supervised by CIE, the International Commission on Illumination.
 A quite sophisticated procedure for determining the CRI of a light source has been developed.
 One first determines the correlated color temperature of the source.
 One then defines a reference light source, which is a blackbody source if the color temperature is below 5000 K, and the CIE standard illuminant D in other cases.
 (Note the discontinuity of the definition at 5000 K.) One essentially measures resulting deviations of color appearance between the test source and the reference source for some number of standardized test samples and combines the results in a mathematically complicated way to finally obtain the color rendering index.
 That number is 100 in the ideal case (e.g. for blackbody radiation) and lower otherwise.
 Negative values are in principle possible, but basically never occur in practice.

-The color rendering index is defined only for more or less white light sources, although color temperatures can vary in a substantial range.
+The color rendering index is defined only for approximately white light sources, although color temperatures can vary in a substantial range.

 Note that color rendering can also be an important issue in the context of displays, e.g. liquid crystal displays.
 However, the concept of the color rendering index cannot be applied there; the same applies to displays based on RGB sources.
 The reason for that is that the aspect of illuminating colored objects is not involved in such cases.